-MetaFlows’ advanced malware detection uses patented intrusion detection technology that does not require any tuning or significant configuration, and yet consistently finds malware and data breaches that are routinely missed by all other products deployed in the same network.
+MetaFlows’ advanced malware detection uses patented intrusion detection software technology that does not require any tuning or significant configuration, and yet consistently finds malware and data breaches that are routinely missed by all other products deployed in the same network.
 The key is Multi-session traffic analysis.

-Traditional IDS software generates alerts by reconstructing a single session between two hosts and finding known patterns that confirm security violations within that specific session.
+Traditional intrusion detection software generates alerts by reconstructing a single session between two hosts and finding known patterns that confirm security violations within that specific session.
 This usually results in a very high false positive rate.
 Important events are often missed due to the huge volume of false positive or low-priority network security events.

 MetaFlows uses Multi-Session Intrusion Detection Analysis.
-This advanced malware detection technique combines multiple security events (also called dialog events) that form a typical behavior pattern for an infected host.
+This advanced intrusion detection technique combines multiple security events (also called dialog events) that form a typical behavior pattern for an infected host.
 Dialog events from each internal host are mapped and scored against an abstract Malware infection life cycle model.

 When the Multi-session analysis algorithm shows that a host’s dialog patterns map sufficiently close to the Malware life cycle, the host is declared infected, and an infection profile (a partial summary example is shown below) is generated to summarize all evidence about the infection.